USask Alumni Advisory Board

 The Board will fulfil four (4) main roles:

-- Advisory: To provide advice to the Vice President, University Relations and the Associate Vice President, Alumni Relations on strategic directions, annual priorities, alumni programming and engagement activities, and through them to the President.
+- Advisory: To provide advice to the Vice President, University Relations and the Executive Director on strategic directions, annual priorities, alumni programming and engagement activities, and through them to the President.
 The Alumni Advisory Board will offer the unique perspective of alumni to ensure that the university’s vision is sensitive to the needs and interests of alumni.

 - Representational: Under the oversight of and in alignment with the university to serve as an impartial and distinct voice.
 To represent as much as possible alumni in their diversity to better support the university and provide pertinent counsel to the institution’s alumni engagement function.